 - Complete your Financial Aid File.
 You will need to submit any missing documentation required of you prior to being awarded any type of Financial Aid.
 Once your file is complete, you will then be awarded financial aid.
 For new school years (beginning in Fall – August), our office awards as early as the beginning of April.

 - View your awards.
 Once you have been awarded you will be able to view your awards on your MYNMHU account.
 At this time if you have not been offered a Graduate PLUS loan you can request that you be awarded one.
 It is also at this time that you will need to inform the Financial Aid Office if you are receiving any outside aid (GA/TA).

 - Complete your Loan Documents.
 Borrowers will need to complete their Loan Entrance Counseling or Financial Awareness Counseling (if you have completed Entrance Counseling before then you will complete the Financial Awareness Counseling).
-Complete the Federal Direct Stafford Loan Application.
+Complete the Federal Direct Stafford Loan Request Form.
 Once your loan has been approved complete the Master Promissory Note (if you don’t already have one on file).

 5. Ready your Financial Aid file for Disbursement of funds.
 Initial disbursement begins the third week of classes for the start of a new semester and continually after that every Tuesday and Thursday when aid is released to your student account.
 If you register for enough credits (you need to inform financial aid if you will be enrolled less than full-time) and you have a complete Financial Aid file, all of your accepted aid will transfer into your Business Office Student Account.
 In order for your financial aid to credit your NMHU account, your financial aid file must be complete and you must be making satisfactory academic progress (SAP) and be enrolled for enough credit hours.
 Sign up for Direct Deposit with the Business Office for the quickest refund method.